ethereum-magicians/integrity-ring/contributing.md

 If you have questions or ideas you'd like to discuss head on over to the [forum](https://ethereum-magicians.org/)!
 This is where the majority of the Ethereum Magicians conversations happen.

-For questions and ideas specifically related to the CoC, [this](https://ethereum-magicians.org/t/ethmagicians-council-of-prague-integrity-ring-community-code-of-conduct/2836) is the thread where it all started.
+For questions and ideas specifically related to the CoC, [this thread](https://ethereum-magicians.org/t/ethmagicians-council-of-prague-integrity-ring-community-code-of-conduct/2836) is where it all started.